polterguy/magic.data.cql/README.md

 ## Configuration

 The primary configuration for the project to apply for your _"appsettings.json"_ file can be found below.
-Notice, the IO, caching, and logging services requires you to use `generic` as your cluster name, and you cannot change this.
+Notice, although you can create as many NoSQL cluster connection settings as you wish, and use these in your own code, the IO, caching, and logging services requires you to use `generic` as your cluster name, and you cannot change this.

 ```json
 {